omni-network/omni/docs/content/learn/solvernet.md

 # SolverNet

 SolverNet is Omni’s solution to the challenges of cross-chain application development and user experience.
-SolverNet establishes an intent-based architecture that leverages a competitve solver network alongside Omni Core for settlement.
+SolverNet establishes an intent-based architecture that leverages a competitive solver network alongside Omni Core for settlement.

 ## The Challenge of Cross-Chain Applications